aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 # HyperCube Community Tips

 The HyperCube is a 3D printer by Tech2C.
-It is intended to provide an upgraded frame and motion to re-use a cheap cartesian (eg: Replikeo i3, Tevo Tarantula, Anet A8, HE3D, etc) and convert it to a cube frame with [corexy](http://www.corexy.com/) kinematics.
+It is intended to provide an upgraded frame and motion to re-use a cheap cartesian (eg: Replikeo i3, Tevo Tarantula, Anet A8, HE3D, CTC, etc) and convert it to a cube frame with [corexy](http://www.corexy.com/) kinematics.
 The parts list is located on Thingiverse at:

 * [HyperCube 3D Printer by Tech2C](https://www.thingiverse.com/thing:1752766)